Alex Langhorn

 • Operation Geladi (2020-2022) – leading Jamie Baxter – prosecuting 5 defendants alleged to have taken part in an armed robbery in which 30 kilograms of Cocaine were stolen from a “stash-house” belonging to another Organised Crime Group (instructed by the Crown Prosecution Service – North-West Complex Case Unit).

 • R v.
 N.M.
-[2020] EWCA Crim 1974 – representing the Appellant in a successful appeal against the sentence imposed for two offences of Causing Grievous Bodily Harm With Intent relating to an incident where he had driven at two pedestrians (instructed by Adam Law Solicitors).
+[2020] EWCA Crim 1974 – representing the Appellant in a successful appeal against the sentence imposed for two offences of Causing Grievous Bodily Harm With Intent relating to an incident where he had driven at two pedestrians.
+The Court of Appeal allowed the appeal on the basis that the Learned Judge at first instance had given insufficient regard to the Appellant’s age, immaturity and mental health difficulties (instructed by Adam Law Solicitors).

 Drugs Offences